 As a committed planner who outlines every long work before I type the first word, I’m mostly discovering this story as I write.
 Yes, I know the final scene (at least I think I do), and I am writing toward it.
 I also listed story beats that I click through in connect-the-dots fashion to move me closer to the finish line, but as I do my muse keeps giving me more great ideas to insert into the journey.

 It’s a heady experience – and also frustrating.

 My angst occurs because I’m largely winging this affair.
 Since I didn’t plan on this being a novella, I didn’t plan the details.
 I never bothered to explore my characters, to map their motivations, or even determine their last names.
 I just make it up as I go – and hope it doesn’t contradict something I wrote earlier.
 And too often it does.
 I worry that I’m not fixing all the prior scenes to align with the new ones I’m adding.
 Plus, I must get back to my story before some essential spark slips from memory and disappears forever.
-I write short stories in preparation to writing a novel.
+I write short stories in preparation for writing a novel.
 Click To Tweet

 This all began with a simple short story, flash fiction (under one thousand words).

 I started writing short stories in earnest about two years ago.
-This was strategic in preparation to write a novel, which I plan to start this November as part of NanNoWriMo.
-Though the NanNoWriMo rules tell me I can’t start the actual writing until November 1, I can prepare and plan.
+This was strategic in preparation to write a novel, which I plan to start this November as part of NaNoWriMo.
+Though the NaNoWriMo rules tell me I can’t start the actual writing until November 1, I can prepare and plan.
 I know my story arc, I’ve outlined the plot, and I’ve detailed my characters and identified their motivation.
 I listed my beats and know the theme.
 I have the title.
 The opening and ending scenes bounce around in my head.

 Though I can’t wait to start my novel in November, I have a novella to finish first – along with living the other parts of life.